-To summarize, the LES model (RIAM-COMPACT[®]) simulation results of the airflow characteristics for the wind farm area suggest that the model was, in a qualitatively accurate manner, able to simulate the rapid fluctuations in wind speed and direction observed at the wind turbine generators.
+To summarize, the LES model (RIAM-COMPACT) simulation results of the airflow characteristics for the wind farm area suggest that the model was, in a qualitatively accurate manner, able to simulate the rapid fluctuations in wind speed and direction observed at the wind turbine generators.
 These fluctuations in wind speed and direction occurred as a result of the influence of the topography upwind of the wind turbine generators.
-The values of the turbulence intensity evaluated from the LES model were approximately 10 to 20 % smaller than the observed values.
+The values of the turbulence intensity evaluated from the LES model were approximately 10% to 20% smaller than the observed values.

-4. Analysis of Airflow around Wind Turbine Blades with a RANS Turbulence Model and Stress Analysis with the Finite Element Method (FEM)
+4. Analysis of Airflow around Wind Turbine Blades with a RANS Turbulence Model and Stress Analysis with a Finite Element Method (FEM)

-As discussed in Section 3, in the time period for which the wind synopsis simulation was performed, the wind turbine generators were operated in the presence of significant fluctuations of wind speed and direction and
+As discussed in Section 3, in the time period for which the wind synopsis simulation was performed, the wind turbine generators were operated in the presence of significant fluctuations of wind speed and direction and were controlled in such a way that they would be able to generate the rated output.